Evgenii-Buslaev/wishboard_frontend/README.md

 1. CRUD for user - register, authorization, editind and deleting profile.
 1. CRUD-operations with wishing cards for authorized users.
 Guests can only read existing cards.

-- #### Architecture of Application

-The application is built for use within the MVC-pattern.

-1. In the 'models' directory you can find entry data schemas.

-2. There are two classes for each data schema to handle CRUD on the server side.
-These are Controller classes, Service classes.

 - #### API

 To store user and cards data I used API: https://github.com/Evgenii-Buslaev/wishboard_backend.